Harrison1/unreal5-code-examples/ShootLineTraceDownCrosshair/README.md

 * Unreal Version: **5.0.0**
 * Template: **First Person**
-* Project Name: **FPUE5**
+* Project Name: **MyProject**

+**Big credit to the [Shooter Game Project](https://www.unrealengine.com/marketplace/en-US/item/fea72c38b29841e592f9ed2007a9d756).
+It's a wonderful learning resource.
+I just tried to split out the weapon instant fire trace code from the project and simplify it so I could better understand it.**

 ![Screenshot](img/screenshot-line-trace.png)

-**All credit goes to the Shoot Game Tutorial.
-I just tried to split it out and simplify it so I could understand it better.**

 *this code is ignoring weapon spread*